+Have you ever wondered why you should make walking part of your daily routine?
+Walking is much more than a way to get from one place to another.
+It’s a form of exercise that can dramatically enhance your health and overall quality of life.
 May is ‘National Walking Month’.
 As the weather improves and people slowly return to offices, it’s good to remember why fitting a stroll into your day is so good for you.

 Why is walking good for you?

-I was inspired to write this Blog after listening to Dr Chatterjee’s podcast ‘Feel better, Live more’.
+I was however inspired to write this Blog after listening to Dr Chatterjee’s podcast ‘Feel better, Live more’.
 On episode #160 he interviews Neuroscientist Professor Shane O’Mara.
 As a Physio, I am familiar with many of the health benefits of any physical activity.
-But, this podcast struck me as I learnt that just walking had been proven to actually make us more sharp, more creative & intelligent.
+But, this podcast struck me as I learned that just walking had been proven to actually make us more sharp, more creative & intelligent.

 Our Hippocampus in our brain, the structure that plays a major role in learning and memory, actually grows.
 It’s never too late to start either.
-It’s been proven just a 1.5 mile walk 3x a week for a year in a group of early 70 year olds actually reversed the clock, with test results showing improved memory and attention, and improvements on psychological tests taking years off their biological age.
+It’s been proven just a 1.5-mile walk 3x a week for a year in a group of early 70-year-olds actually reversed the clock, with test results showing improved memory and attention, and improvements on psychological tests taking years off their biological age.
 As opposed to the decline and shrinking that occurs in the sedentary population.
 The brain is like a muscle that needs to stay strong and not wither.
 Walking is one of the best anti-aging tools available to us… and it’s free!

 Professor O’Mara’s favourite quote:

-“You only get old when you stop walking; you don’t stop walking when you get old”.
+“You only get old when you stop walking; you don’t stop walking when you get old.”

 The NHS website sums it up perfectly: